12 must-know blockchain trends for 2025 and beyond distributed ledger technology (DLT)

 Blockchain adoption considerations

 In choosing a blockchain platform, an organization should keep in mind which consensus algorithm to use.
-The consensus algorithm is a core piece of a blockchain network and one that can have a big impact on speed.
+The consensus algorithm is a core piece of a blockchain network and one that can have a big effect on speed.
 It's the procedure through which the peers in a blockchain network reach agreement about the present state of the distributed ledger.
-This helps establish trust among users of the blockchain.
+This helps to establish trust among users of the blockchain.

 Blockchain privacy and security